autodesk-platform-services/aps-tutorial-postman/DA43dsMax/instructions/task-1.md

 ## Get an Access Token

 To get an Access Token, you must send an `authenticate` request to APS.
-The Postman Collection has a prepopulated authenticate request that you can send.

-To send the authenticate request to APS:
+The Postman collection has a pre-populated authenticate request that you can send.
+To send the request to APS:

-1. In the Postman sidebar, click **Task 1 - Obtain an Access Token > POST Get an Access Token**.
+1. On the Postman sidebar, click **Task 1 - Obtain an Access Token > POST Get an Access Token**.
 The request loads.

-2. Click the **Body** tab.

-3. Move your mouse pointer over the values for **client_id** and **client_secret** in the **VALUES** column, and verify that the values you specified as environment variables are displayed.
+2. Click the **Pre-request Script** tab.
+Notice how a script (written in JavaScript) takes the Client ID and Client Secret, concatenates them, converts to a Base64 encoded string, and saves it back to a Postman Collection Variable named `client_auth_keys`.

    ![Preview Client Id and Client Secret](../images/task1-preview_environment_variables.png "Preview Client Id and Client Secret")

+3. Click the **Headers** tab.
+Take note of how `client_auth_keys` is used in the request header.

+4. Click the **Body** tab.
+Take note of how the required scopes are specified.

-4. Click **Send**.
-This sends the HTTP request to APS.
-If your request authenticates successfully, you should see a return Status of **200 OK**, and the response will be similar to the following:
+5. Click **Send**.
+The request is sent to APS.
+If your request authenticates successfully, you should see a response similar to the following:

     ![Successful authentication](../images/task1-authenticate_successfull.png "Successful authentication")